 Our Work With Health Systems

 When you go to the doctor, your vital signs – height, weight, blood pressure– are routinely checked.
-ClearWay MinnesotaSM is working with health care systems to make sure checking about tobacco use becomes as routine as checking for high blood pressure.
+ClearWay MinnesotaSM worked with health care systems to make sure checking about tobacco use becomes as routine as checking for high blood pressure.
 Identifying tobacco users and offering treatment has the potential to reach and help large numbers of people.
 This work reflects ClearWay Minnesota’s focus on sustainable strategies to address tobacco use across the state.

 Health care providers and health systems play an important role in addressing tobacco use with each patient.
 Data from the Minnesota Adult Tobacco Survey (MATS) shows there is room for improvement in assisting tobacco users with quitting.
 More information and calls to action for health care providers can be found here.